ankitbhatia32/docs/UnderstandingSeattle/Understanding_modules.md

   4. On importing the module and its subpackage we need to define these function calls in User context Wrapper information according to our modules implementation of IPv6.
 For example, "sendmessage_ipv6" is function defined in ```emulcomm_ipv6.py```, so for our module implementation we should define this function as follows:

                 ```
-                  'sendmessage_ipv6' :
+                'sendmessage_ipv6':
            		{'func' : extensions.ipv6.emulcomm_ipv6.sendmessage_ipv6,
        					'args' : [Str(), Int(), Str(), Str(), Int()],
        					'return' : Int()}
                 ```

   We need to define our module and its subpackage to call this function.
 Similar update need to be done every function call that need to be added in wrapper info.
-Again similar update need to carried out when implementing modules for any other extensions of Repy.
-This also give [here](https://github.com/ankitbhatia32/repy_v2/blob/repy_extensions/namespace.py#L667)
+Again similar update need to carried out when implementing modules for any other extensions of Repy, this is shown [here](https://github.com/ankitbhatia32/repy_v2/blob/repy_extensions/namespace.py#L667)